gormezhatice/Turtle_Games_Sales_Analytics/README.md

 The analysis indicates that for both 'remuneration' and 'spending_score' features, 5 clusters emerge as the optimal choice.
 Examining cluster sizes, Cluster 0 stands out as the largest with 1293 observations, while Clusters 1 and 2 are roughly equal, comprising 351 and 356 observations respectively.
 Noteworthy patterns in remuneration and spending score emerge, revealing that Cluster 0 represents moderate earners with moderate to high spending, Cluster 1 denotes high earners with low spending (potentially conservative), and Cluster 2 signifies affluent individuals with high earnings and spending.
 These insights provide a clear segmentation of Turtle Games' customer base, aiding targeted marketing and sales strategies.

+### Exploring NLP with Python: Analyzing Sentiments in Reviews and Summaries

 <img width="448" alt="Screenshot 2024-01-26 at 11 55 47" src="https://github.com/gormezhatice/Turtle_Games_Sales_Analytics/assets/133010718/64ebb83a-e325-4089-8955-3cbd1170185b">

+This analysis of Natural Language Processing (NLP) using Python involves the importation, cleaning, and preparation of a dataset containing reviews and summaries.
+The text is processed by retaining relevant columns, handling missing values, converting to lowercase, and removing duplicates.
+Tokenization is then applied to break down the text into smaller units, facilitating various NLP tasks.
+Word clouds are utilized to visually represent the most common words in reviews and summaries based on their frequency.
+However, a notable discrepancy between the sentiments expressed in reviews and summaries is observed through histograms, suggesting a potential misalignment between the two.
+The reviews exhibit a range of sentiments from slightly negative to quite positive, reflecting diverse customer opinions and experiences.

 <img width="797" alt="Screenshot 2024-01-17 at 12 32 20" src="https://github.com/gormezhatice/Turtle_Games_Sales_Analytics/assets/133010718/c7bdbee5-71e5-4e48-9aa5-8eda9dcc5d38">